5.4 Family, Relationship, Violence, and Interpersonal Safety Concerns

 Test Your Knowledge

-A couple presents for communication problems, but one partner later describes fear, threats, and controlling behavior.
+A couple presents for communication difficulties, but during assessment one partner describes ongoing fear, threats, financial control, and escalating aggression by the other.
 What should change in the counselor's reasoning?

 A